wearpants/instrument/doc/api.rst

     Each metric consumes one open file and 32K of memory while running.
     Output requires enough memory to load all data points for each metric.

-    :cvar dump_atexit: automatically call :func:`dump` when the interpreter exits.
+    :cvar bool dump_atexit: automatically call :func:`dump` when the interpreter exits.
 Defaults to True.

     .. classmethod:: metric(name, count, elapsed)